 A white gold, diamond, and sapphire-set Daytona, The ‘White Rainbow’, true to its name, channels a colorful revelry that incidentally juxtaposes well against the black diamond-set dial and white gold bracelet of the circa 2012 chronograph wristwatch.
 The exotic timepiece has an estimate of $50,000 to $80,000.

 The ‘Jack of Diamonds’

-The fact that Rolex doled out Daytonas in small doses and personalized too, for say, armed forces, corporate honchos and individuals of esteem adds another fetish-factor for collectors.
-Christie’s watch team, led by Aurel Bacs and guided by Pucci Papaleo, a leading Rolex Daytona scholar and collector, travelled the world to hunt down these unique pieces.
-Pucci Papaleo, who has published many books on Rolex, and the Daytona in particular, says, “on one hand, this has made the phase of selecting the lots extremely difficult, but on the other hand, this has allowed us to remain in agreement when finding pieces of absolute originality and quality.
+The fact that Rolex doled out Daytonas in small doses and personalized too, for say, armed forces, corporate honchos, and individuals of esteem adds another fetish factor for collectors.
+Led by Aurel Bacs and guided by Pucci Papaleo, Christie’s watch team, a leading Rolex Daytona scholar and collector, traveled the world to hunt down these unique pieces.
+Pucci Papaleo, who has published many books on Rolex, and the Daytona in particular, says, “on the one hand, this has made the phase of selecting the lots extremely difficult, but on the other hand, this has allowed us to remain in agreement when finding pieces of absolute originality and quality.
 This resulted in this stunning selection of 50 of the indisputably highest level of Rolex Daytona watches ever to be presented at auction.”

 [Via – The-Jewellery-Editor]